adriangeerre/SyFi/SyFi.wiki.md

 I has an issue were the integration failed because the resulting integration file was empty.
 This happened when I have multiple haplotypes.
 The issue was a bad while loop in *Integration.R*.

 After that, I found out that the ratio could be low (<0.5) causing values to be odd.
 Therefore, when we encounter a ratio that it is below 1 we automatically upgrade it to 1 because if we are able to compute both the abundance and the copy number is because, at least, there is 1 target copy.
 However, to inform of this modification, we added the column *adjusted_values* (Yes|No) to determine if the ratio was below 1 (when Yes).

+**Modification of progress.txt**

+For the moment, the file *progress.txt* is not hidden.
+That means that the user could modify the file, affecting the execution of the software.
+This is a double-side sword because users can take advantage of this file to force re-computation of samples but at the same time, if they are not good enough, there modification can cause issues.
+For example, if you have run a sample through SyFi and later on you remove the corresponding line in *progress.txt*, the sample will be re-computed but the previous files will not be erased.
+This might cause, issues like files with multiple lines and intermediate errors that will end in Skipped or Failed outcomes.